NextDesignSolutions/NextJtag/README.md

   -c,--clear                  Performs a clear operation, which clears the existing bitstream from
-                              CFG mem (not persistent) -r,--reload                 Performs a reload operation, which reloads the bitstream from flash -b,--bitstream PATH:FILE    Performs a program operation, which loads a bitstream (.bit or .bin) file into CFG mem (not persistent) -w,--wait SECONDS           Pauses for the given seconds after the previous operation
+                              CFG mem (not persistent) -r,--reload                 Performs a reload operation, which reloads the bitstream from flash -b,--bitstream PATH:FILE    Performs a program operation, which loads a complete bitstream (.bit or .bin file) info CFG mem(not peristent).
+If a partial bitstream (.bit file only) is provided, a partial program operation (--partial) will be performed automatically.
+  --partial PATH:FILE         Performs a partial program operation, which loads a partial bitstream
+                              (.bit or .bin file) into CFG mem (not persistent) without clearing the previous bitstream.
+It is recommended to prefer the -b/--bitstream option for loading partial .bit bitstreams, and only use this for loading partial .bin bitstreams.
+  -w,--wait SECONDS           Pauses for the given seconds after the previous operation